performant-software/neatline.org/collections/_docs/map-based-exhibits.md

 Neatline exhibits can be customized using georectified historical maps or custom base layers, by publishing the layers to the web using a piece of software called [Geoserver](/docs/geoserver), an open-source geospatial server that does the computationally-intensive work of piping the georeferenced image tiles into the Neatline exhibits.
 See [Installing Geoserver](/docs/installing-neatline#installing-geoserver) for more details.

 This option is especially useful for historic exhibits, where the contemporary default map layers may not accurately depict historic conditions.
 Georeferenced spatial layers also provide a method of bringing in other types of geographic spatial data you may have for your exhibit.

+See also: [Tutorial: Neatline for Historical Maps](http://www.kristenmapes.com/neatline/) by Kristen Mapes.

 **Note: Using this method produces an exhibit with your custom WMS layer as the default layer, with a blank (white) background beyond the boundaries of your custom map.
 If your exhibit uses multiple historic or custom map layers, and/or you prefer to view your custom map as an overlay to the provided spatial layers (like OpenStreetMap), see the documentation section for [Editing Imagery](/docs/style-tab-imagery)**